Home / LSA Students / Academics & Requirements / Majors & Minors / Asian Languages & Cultures (ALC) /

 May be elected as an area major

 The undergraduate curriculum in Russian, East European, and Eurasian Studies offers broad, interdisciplinary training for students who wish to acquire extensive knowledge of a country or countries of the former Soviet Union and East Central Europe.
-Proficiency in a language of the region is an important component of the REEES concentration.
-The degree prepares concentrators for graduate study as well as professional opportunities in areas ranging from government to business to teaching.
+Proficiency in a language of the region is an important component of the REEES major.
+The degree prepares majors for graduate study as well as professional opportunities in areas ranging from government to business to teaching.

 Prerequisites to major

 One introductory course, usually SLAVIC 225: Arts and Cultures of Central Europe or RUSSIAN 231: Introduction to Russian Culture; or (if authorized by the CREES advisor) another 200-or 300-level REEES approved course, with a similar emphasis on breadth of coverage.
 (Narrowly focused courses, even if they appear on the REES-approved list, are generally not acceptable as prerequisites).

 A minimum of 30 credits, including: